 Q: How do avoid getting sick while eating around the world?

 A: I follow three general rules when eating abroad: 1.
 Eat the local yogurt.
 It’s full of good bacteria that will aid your digestive system.
 2. Lots of hot sauce.
 I believe those fiery hot peppers are effective germ killers!
-3. Wash it all down with the local booze.
+3. Wash it all down with booze.
 If the hot sauce didn’t anesthetize your stomach, the local moonshine will.

-Q: What’s on your travel bucket list?
+Q: What’s on your travel wish list?

 A: I try to accomplish as many travel goals as quickly as possible, but these are the BIG ones at the top of my list:

 - Antarctica.
 I am trying my best to get there one day, hopefully with National Geographic/Lindblad Expeditions and my favorite ice navigator, Captain Leif Skog.

 The Northern Lights.
 I’ve caught fleeting glimpses through an airplane window but one of my dreams is to see the Aurora Borealis in all its glory.
 Eating my way through San Sebastian, Spain.
 This Basque town is the current seat of Western cuisine.
 It’s one of those unbelievable foodie fantasies on the verge of becoming a reality.